Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Along the Rúa dos Loureiros, Day Eight, Camino InglésAlong the Rúa dos Loureiros, Day Eight, Camino Inglés

-Continue your descent on the Rúa dos Loureiros.
+Continue your descent along the Rúa dos Loureiros.

 Between here and the cathedral, only steps away now, you will walk by many accommodations including the pricey Hotel Altair and the Moure Hotel.